tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-The bedroom mirror began to vibrate against the wall.

-A shape moved inside its reflection.

-It looked like me, standing in the hallway behind the reflected version of my bedroom.
-Its head was tilted sharply to one side.
-Its smile widened until the corners of its mouth split.

-But when I turned around, the real hallway was empty.

-My reflection raised one finger to its lips.

 My phone spoke again.

-“From now on, whatever you hear, do not answer in your own voice.”
+"From now on, whatever you hear, do not answer in your own voice."